chriskiehl/re-wx/README.md

 **Declarative:** You tell re-wx what you want your program to do, and it'll go do all the heavy lifting to get WX to comply.

 **Expressive:** Say goodbye to trying to express UI layouts with the low level `A.addChild(B)` style plumbing code of WXPython.

-### Why not Electron?

-With re-wx, you can build performant,